dvalle22/Mel-Danilo-Cody/index.md

 - **[Learning MySQL statements and Clauses]**

 ## Typographical Conventions
+// Add styling later
+- User Input
+- Terminal Output
+- **Show Broken Code** Explain how you can hover over to see Error message to troubleshoot

 ## Notes and Warning Messages
 > ⚠️: **EMOJI ZONE**: Dangerous action